 - One of the most compelling “food as medicine” stories is that of Terry Wahls, MD, a clinical professor of medicine and scientist who reversed her progressive MS by removing gluten, dairy and eggs and adding copious amounts of nourishing foods and supplements.

 It can be daunting to contemplate the dietary changes that are usually needed in order to reverse your autoimmune condition(s).
 But, many have done it with astonishing results.
 Once you experience freedom from symptoms by removing your food triggers you may never look back!

 Autoimmune Trigger Foods

 You don’t absorb foods well if your gut is leaky.
-And, if you’re over 40, chances are good that you don’t create enough enzymes to break down the food you eat.
-So, it would be prudent to take enzymes with meals.
+And, if you’re over 40, chances are good that you don’t create enough stomach acid and digestive enzymes to break down the food you eat.
+Consider taking 500 mg HCL (hydrochloric acid) with pepsin and digestive enzymes with meals.
 If you have the genetic predisposition for autoimmune disease, a leaky gut puts you on the fast track to autoimmunity.